-- 1. The entire portfolio of contracts with segregated fund guarantees must be modeled.
+- The entire portfolio of contracts with segregated fund guarantees must be modeled.
 Thus, contracts subject to a hedging strategy as well as those that are not must be included in the calculations. - 2.
 The assumptions used for the calculations must be the same as those used to calculate the insurance contract liabilities and include Risk Adjustments, except for the assumptions or margins described in section 7.2.8. - 3.
 All the calculations must be made using CTE (95) as a risk measure. - 4.
 With respect to modeling the hedging strategy, use of the stochastic-on-stochastic method must be founded on the following first principles:

-Under the stochastic-on-stochastic method, the effect of the dynamic hedging program is calculated using explicit modeling of the hedge positions which are determined based on the explicitly modelled risk-neutral liability.148 In a stochastic-on-stochastic valuation, risk-neutral stochastic data (inner loop) is modeled along real-world stochastic paths (outer loop).
+Under the stochastic-on-stochastic method, the effect of the dynamic hedging program is calculated using explicit modeling of the hedge positions which are determined based on the explicitly modelled risk-neutral liability.
+In a stochastic-on-stochastic valuation, risk-neutral stochastic data (inner loop) is modeled along real-world stochastic paths (outer loop).
 The risk-neutral liability to be hedged depends on the purpose of the hedging program.

 Explicit hedge positions are determined at each node on the real-world paths by determining the sensitivity of the liability to various market moves (i.e., the Greeks), using risk-neutral (stochastic) valuations.
 Having established the hedge positions required at each node, the hedge payoffs at the following time-step are determined by applying the hedge positions to the real-world outer loop.
 This step is repeated for each node in the real-world outer loop to determine the cash flows of the hedge.
-This method explicitly determines the hedge positions/cash flows and allows for an explicit estimation of unhedged risks.